videoDAC/livepeer-broadcaster/README.md

 - On Mac, simply open the file, and it will extract to the folder containing the file (_Downloads_).

-- On Linux (Ubuntu), simply open the `livepeer-darwin-amd64.tar.gz` file then click "Extract", and extract it to "Home".
+- On Linux (Ubuntu), open the `livepeer-darwin-amd64.tar.gz` file then click "Extract", and extract it to "Home".

-3. Open `Terminal`, and navigate to the folder containig the `livepeer` binary:
+3. Open `Terminal`, and navigate to the folder containing the `livepeer` binary:

 - On Mac, run `cd Downloads/livepeer-darwin-amd64`